bobg/mingo/Tour.md

 we [update the required Go version](https://github.com/bobg/mingo/blob/e25314c0cc521e743eb39543db37296d4239df46/expr.go#L98-L103) using the value from the lookup.

 That takes care of detecting language changes and standard-library changes.
-Of course there are a lot of other cases that mingo covers, but all of those are handled in one or another of the ways described here.
+Of course there are a lot of other such cases that mingo covers, but all of those are handled in one or another of the ways described here.
-There’s one more way in which the minimum-required version of Go can increase, and that’s if it depends on a module that declares a higher minimum Go version.
+There’s one more way in which the minimum-required version of Go can increase, though, and that’s if it depends on a module that declares a higher minimum Go version.
 This is handled in [Scanner.scanDeps](https://github.com/bobg/mingo/blob/bddce647865471cc1b3214894582be9188b4af00/deps.go#L16).